 One thing to consider if you’re thinking of buying a condo in Costa Rica or purchasing in a gated community is that condo fees will apply.
 These usually range from US$20-$100 per month and cover security, maintenance, and cleaning.

 In Costa Rica, any property located within the first 50 meters of the high tide line is considered public land.
 This means it is protected and cannot be titled.
 The next 150 meters up from this zone is called the Maritime Zone or Concession Land.

 Costa Rica also has a numbering system to be aware of called the Folio Real.
 Most properties have a unique identification number registered at the public registry in San Jose.
 This is the system your attorney will search to get all the available info on the properties on the market.

 Title insurance is available but rarely used in Costa Rica.
-It can be useful in some situations but is also quite expensive.
+It can be helpful in some situations but is also quite expensive.
 It’s best to consult with your real estate agent or attorney to see if it’s worth it for you.

-How to Choose a Real Estate Agent in Costa Rica
+How To Choose A Real Estate Agent In Costa Rica

-Because the real estate market in Costa Rica has few regulations, it can be hard to know who’s a professional.
-You never know if someone is just a scammer or local peddler trying to make a penny.
+Because the real estate market in Costa Rica has few regulations, it can be hard to know who’s a professional when you’re buying property in Costa Rica.
+You never know if someone is just a scammer or a local peddler trying to make a penny.

 Looking for recommendations for an honest real estate broker or agent with a good reputation is the best way to start.
 It’s wise to find an agent who’s highly regarded in the area you want to purchase in and has the references to prove it.
 It can be as simple as asking around the community for recommendations.

 Real Estate Associations